 - Check out Episode #41 of the podcast to learn more about the five types of context clues in this post and why it is important for your students to have these tools.

-- Come join us inside The Stellar Teacher Reading Membership.
+- Come join us inside The Stellar Literacy Collective.
 You’ll get access to a resource library filled with reading and writing activities to support your students all year long, including many pre-made high-impact literacy routines like the Context Clue Routine that you can start implementing right away!